oracle-livelabs/oci-core/zpr/db-access/db-access.md

 <!-- I think for this tutorial use case you should be more specific with your sec attrs naming and value.
 For example, you will have seen in my tutorial (https://docs.oracle.com/en/learn/config-oci-zpr/index.html), I was quite prescriptive and meaningful with the sec attrs names and values. -->

 1. Now go to ZPR and protect this autonomous database.
-Select the database and the private endpoint and then select a security attribute to assign to these resources.
-You can put another string value into the security attribute value, but remember what you enter as you will need to match that value in your policies.
+Select the database and the private endpoint and then select the database security attribute to assign to these resources.
+Let's choose to use the "Production" security attribute value.
+Remember what you enter or choose here will need to match the value in your policy statement later.
 ![Protect the database and the private endpoint](images/protect-resource.png)
 ![Assign a security attribute to the resources](images/protect-resource-2.png)